 This watershed diagram to the right suggests a typical watershed that starts with small headwater streams in the higher elevations of the drainage basin.
 Water flows downhill from the highest point into larger streams, eventually joining a river.

 As more tributary streams join the river, the volume of water increases.
 This river eventually flows downstream into an even larger river at the confluence.

-How do I impact my watershed?
 Because we all live in a watershed, we play a very important role in protecting that environment.
 The stormwater that runs through our property can greatly effect the nearby stream, as well as a far off body of water that stream feeds into.
-For example, in Liberty, the streams in our area feed into the Missouri River, which feeds into the Mississippi River and then into the Gulf of Mexico.
+For example, in Liberty the streams feed into the Missouri River, which feeds into the Mississippi River and then into the Gulf of Mexico.
 There is currently a "dead zone" over 7,700 square miles where the Gulf and the Mississippi meet.
 This area cannot support aquatic life because of the pollution coming from upstream.